fmmotta/vortex_id/README.md

 ongoing, input from openFOAM files.

 ---------------------------------------------------------------------------
+# Content

-Vortex_Id needs the following libraries and programs installed in your system
+### Vortex_Id needs the following libraries and programs installed in your system

    - Cmake
    - GSL  : Gnu Scientific Library